Photon-Server/Photon-UPM/XRAddons/XRShared/ReadMe.txt

 ## Version & Changelog

+- Version 2.1.9:
+    - Fix bug in XRHandCollectableSkeletonDriverHelper when searching for the root transform
+	- Add helper method to TransformManipulation to compute position offset without scale
+	- Add OrientedBounds to compute a bounds with an orientation
+	- UI interaction: fix toogle prefab (enable raycast target on images)
 - Version 2.1.8:
 	- add automatic locomotion setup options on RigLocomotion
 	- fix typo in IFeedbackHandler